Graduate Spotlight: An Inspiring Story of a Student Who Went From High School Dropout To Litigation Paralegal

 Joaquin Bernal didn’t get where he is by chance.
 He worked hard and overcame a number of obstacles before becoming a successful litigation paralegal at a law firm.
-Fremont College recently interviewed Mr. Bernal to learn more about his journey from high school drop out, to college graduate, to litigation paralegal.
+Fremont University recently interviewed Mr. Bernal to learn more about his journey from high school drop out, to college graduate, to litigation paralegal.

 What was your life like before you started College?
-Where there any struggles/obstacles you had to overcome to in order to attend college?
+Where there any struggles/obstacles you had to overcome in order to attend college?

 I was a high school dropout, with many flaws before I went to college.
 I was working remodeling homes and businesses at the time in TX (home), and it was great but mentally it didn’t challenge me.
 I had no direction on what I wanted to do or when to start.
 I wasted a lot of time, I was going nowhere.
 Finding the focus and drive to be better, to ‘do better’ was something I had to work on, consistency for change was pertinent for my future.